trsarje/Detectron2-for-Plant-Phenotyping/README.md

 * The images were annotated using [VGG annotator](https://www.robots.ox.ac.uk/~vgg/software/via/) in JSON format.
 * The annotations were lables in three categories of "Leaf", "Early_leaf"and "Stem".
+* The JSON annotation were converted in COCO format, suitable for Detectron2 input pipeline.

 ![Sample Image](https://github.com/trsarje/Detectron2-for-Plant-Phenotyping/blob/master/result/Annotation.png "1")

+## Model

 ## Results